Table of Contents

 - Strategies and solutions should be easy to set up and integrate into existing cloud resources.
-Solutions and strategies should be flexible enough to fit into currently provisioned resources without sacrificing performance or security, including any future resources that will be added.
+Solutions and strategies should be flexible enough to fit into currently provisioned resources without sacrificing performance or security.
+That includes any future resources to be added later.

 - Applications can be updated across all cloud assets.
-It’s the responsibility of the cloud provider’s customer to ensure that applications are updated regularly.
-The cloud provider maintains the hardware, but any customer-installed software must be updated.
-Some organizations choose to work with a Managed Service Provider (MSP) to keep up with updates and patches.
+While the cloud provider maintains the hardware, organizations are responsible for updating any software they install.
+Some organizations work with a managed service provider (MSP) to stay current with updates and patches.

 - Scalability is critical for growing organizations.
-If a CSPM solution is customized for a few resources without the ability to scale across all infrastructure, it can lead to disorganization and lost assets.
-Cloud providers segment resources by geolocation, so solutions must also scale across the globe.
+If a CSPM solution is customized for a few resources and can’t scale across all infrastructure, it can lead to IT chaos and lost assets.
+Cloud providers segment resources by geography, so solutions must also scale globally.

-- Understand that cloud security must support resources on the internet and differs from local on-premise support.
+- Understand that cloud security must support resources on the internet and differs from local on-premises support.
 On a local network, internal resources are generally cut off from the public internet.
-With cloud resources, they are inherently available to the public internet unless configured differently.
-Cloud resources must consistently be monitored for misconfigurations.
+Cloud resources are inherently available to the public internet unless configured otherwise and require constant monitoring for configuration issues.

 Configurations are the responsibility of corporate administrators.
 Administrators must understand that proper configuration is not the cloud provider’s responsibility.
 An MSP can help properly configure all cloud resources, including monitoring applications, to help administrators detect issues.